cyberark/ansible-conjur-collection/CONTRIBUTING.md

 To use it:

-1. Install dependencies (as above)
+    Install dependencies (as above)

-1. To setup the dev environment ,first need to Clone GitHub [conjur-collection](https://github.com/cyberark/ansible-conjur-collection) repository in your directory and then run start.sh script
+To setup the dev environment, you first need to clone the GitHub repository [cyberark/ansible-conjur-collection](https://github.com/cyberark/ansible-conjur-collection) repository in your directory and then run start.sh script

  ```sh-session